 In 2009, a remastered version called Broken Sword: The Shadow of the Templars – The Director’s Cut was released by Ubisoft for the Nintendo Wii and DS.
 In 2010, it was ported for iOS, Windows and Mac OS X, in 2012 for Android and in 2013 for Linux.

-And of course, I have to mention the Director’s Cut, that not only improves the graphics, sounds and resolution, but it also adds new sections in which you plays as Nico.
-These new sections expand the background story a little and fleshes-out Nico a lot more, making her an even more interesting and complex character.
-However, these new sections have easier puzzles, only exist in the first half of the game and they don’t have any real impact in the game’s overall plot.
+The Director’s Cut not only improves the graphics, sounds and resolution, but it also adds new sections in which you now play as Nico.
+These new sections expand the background story a little and flesh out Nico a lot more, making her an even more interesting and complex character.
+However, these new sections have easier puzzles, only exist during the 1st half of the game and don’t have any real impact on the game’s overall plot.

-The Director’s Cut also adds new animations during the cutscenes, but it’s very limited compared with the original animation.
+The remaster also adds new animations during the cutscenes, but they’re very limited compared with the original animations.
 Especially the new character portraits during the dialogues.
-It also eliminates a lot of the hotspots, which limits heavily the interaction with the environment in order to make it easier to play.
+It also eliminates a lot of the hotspots, which limits heavily the interaction with the environment to make it easier to play.
 And there are also other minor differences.

-Between both versions, I recommend the original, even if the Director’s Cut might be easier to new comers to the graphic adventure genre.
+Between both versions, I recommend the original, even if the Director’s Cut might be easier for newcomers to the graphic adventure genre.

-Unfortunately, the only way to get the original version of Broken Sword in digital format is to buy the Director’s Cut, which is bundled with the original version.
-Both can be found here in Steam or here in GOG.com.
+Unfortunately, the only way to get the original version of Broken Sword in digital format is to buy the Director’s Cut, which it comes bundled with.
+Both can be found here in Steam or here on GOG.com.

-Also keep an eye on my Twitch stream where I’m going to start my Halloween stream with a game that turns off the lights when no else is around (see you can guess it).
+Well, I hope you’ve enjoyed the review and if you haven’t had the opportunity yet, come and join my new Facebook page and Twitter feed.
+Also, keep an eye on my Twitch stream page where I’m going to start my Halloween stream with a game that keeps you in the dark when no one else is around (see if you can guess it).
 In the meanwhile, keep on playing.